Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 Linkages

-Linkages is a service coordination partnership between DCFS and the Department of Public Social Services (DPSS) that creates Multidisciplinary Personnel Teams to provide an integrated system of services for children and families.
-Families are served through six Linkages protocols:
+Linkages is a service coordination partnership between DCFS and the Department of Public Social Services (DPSS) that creates Multidisciplinary Personnel Teams (MDTs) to provide an integrated system of services for children and families.
+Families are served through six (6) Linkages protocols:

-• Co-Location of GSWs at DCFS
+• Co-Location of Linkages Greater Avenues for Independence (GAIN) Social Workers (LGSWs) at DCFS

 • Homeless Outreach